NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 ucx-cuda-1.10.1-1.el7.x86_64.rpm
 ```

-If the accelerated networking is available, the package list is:
+If accelerated networking is available, the package list is:

 ```
 ucx-1.10.1-1.el7.x86_64.rpm